 The work involved in conducting an effective online meeting doesn’t end when the call itself does.
 Connecting with each of the participants is an important step in the process, and essential for ensuring that the items you discussed are followed through with.
 In most cases, the best way to do this is with a straightforward follow-up email.

 Firstly, provide answers to any questions you were unable to answer during the call, along with any additional details the client requested.
 Next, include a rundown of any next steps or action items discussed.
 This way, you can make sure that everyone from both your and the client’s team is on the same page with the same expectations moving forward.
 This part of the email might also include reminders of anything you need from them.
-Finally, it’s helpful to include documentation of the online meeting, especially if anyone who would have benefitted from attending was unable to participate.
+Finally, it’s helpful to include documentation of the online meeting, especially if anyone who would have benefited from attending was unable to participate.

 Don’t forget that one really useful online meeting feature is the ability to record the call.
-Just include a link to the online recording or attach it as a file to your email.
+Just include a link to the online recording or attach it as an file to your email.
 You can also transcribe the call if necessary and distribute to meeting attendees or those where not able to attend.

 Your meeting was a success!